UXnomaan/blog/_data/blog/2021-02-17-how-to-use-tar-for-regular-humans.md

 tar -zcf name.tar.gz -C ./path/to/directory .
 ```

-Now that a tar file, you can untar it by:
+Now that you have a tar file, you can untar it by:
 ```
 tar --extract --file name.tar.gz --directory ./path/to/directory
 ```